dcompute/Readability-Bookmarklet/README.md

 * Progressive enhancement oriented (with a JavaScript dependency, of course)
 * Additions and removals of magic

-This is a spare time project that's intended for personal use.
+This is a spare time project intended for personal use.